jacobm3/gke/slides-tf.md

 * Used the `terraform init` command
 * Ran the `terraform plan` command
 * Learned about variables
-* Set our location and prefix
+* Set our project name
 ]

 ---